jrgmuimi/TigerSubsetCompiler/README.md

 Language Specifications:

 This subset of the Tiger programming language was introduced in the undergraduate Compilers course I took at GMU and is dubbed "Toyger".
 To see the lexical/syntax specifications for Toyger, please refer to the "language" folder and the example Toyger programs in the "testcases" folder.
-Also included in the "language" folder is the semantic rules for Toyger.
+Also included in the "language" folder are the semantic rules for Toyger.

 To run a testcase and compile/run an example Toyger program, simply use the provided shell script: ./run.sh [TEST-CASE-NAME]